Central Park Wedding Packages: How to Get Married in Central Park (2026)

 Starting at $2,850

-Central Park wedding packages
+Central Park wedding packages: couple at the Mall

 “I cannot say enough praise about Everly Studios.
 Jocelyn brought such a calm presence and made us both feel so comfortable in front of the camera.
 The photos speak for themselves — BEAUTIFUL!”